KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Tibber by ottopaulsen](https://github.com/ottopaulsen/MMM-Tibber)

 1. found 'node-fetch' in file `consumptions.js`: Replace it with built-in fetch.
-2. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-3. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+2. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-4. found 'node-fetch' in file `tibber.js`: Replace it with built-in fetch.
+3. found 'node-fetch' in file `tibber.js`: Replace it with built-in fetch.

 ## [MMM-TimeTreeEvent by sabo10o29](https://github.com/sabo10o29/MMM-TimeTreeEvent)